sendgrid/sendgrid-java/USAGE.md

 *You may create up to 100 unique sender identities.*

 Sender Identities are required to be verified before use.
 If your domain has been authorized, it will auto verify on creation.
-Otherwise an email will be sent to the `from.email`.
+Otherwise, an email will be sent to the `from.email`.

 ### POST /senders